 All students can select classes, register, and pay using the ctcLink Student Homepage or Mobile Dashboard.
 (Also see "Get Started")

 Register online from home, campus computers or kiosks.
 Log into ctcLink to see a complete list of options including: grades, print unofficial transcripts, add and drop classes, and pay online.
 For online course information, search by class schedule.

 Students may register in person at any campus registration office.

 Students may be placed on a waitlist for a "full" course if the prerequisite has been met.
 If an opening occurs, the student's name will automatically move from the waitlist to the class roster.

-Students should check their schedule listed on the ctcLink Self Service portal regularly for their registration status.
+Students should check their schedule listed on the ctcLink Student Homepage or Mobile Dashboard regularly for their registration status.
 The automatic registration may increase the tuition owed.

-Tuition must be paid within two business days or by the payment deadline for that quarter, or the waitlisted registration will be administratively dropped.
+Tuition must be paid by the first day of the term or the waitlisted registration will be administratively dropped.